NathanDuran/Exo-AL/README.md

 -Datasets were created from the raw light curve data from the Kepler mission available from: https://exoplanetarchive.ipac.caltech.edu/index.html

--A set of statistical features were for each stars light curve using a separate feature extraction module available from: https://github.com/NathanDuran/Feature-Extraction
+-A set of statistical features were created for each stars light curve using a separate feature extraction module available from: https://github.com/NathanDuran/Feature-Extraction

 -Due to the size of the full light curve dataset a smaller dataset was created from